-If you are trying to decide whether NMI or Authorize.Net is better for your high-risk business, you have already taken an important step in the right direction.
+If you are trying to decide whether NMI or Authorize.Net is better for your high-risk e-commerce business, you have already taken an important step in the right direction.

-Established e-commerce entrepreneurs and start-ups that are looking to grow their businesses both need to find the ideal way to accept credit card payments online.
-Choosing the right payment gateway is crucial, and this is especially the case when you are running a high-risk business.
+Established e-commerce entrepreneurs and start-ups that are looking to grow their online businesses both need to find the ideal way to accept credit card payments without getting shut down.
+Choosing the right payment gateway is crucial, especially when you are processing high-risk credit card transactions.

 At Blue Payment Agency, we make accepting high-risk online payments simple.
 We dedicate ourselves to helping you grow your business.
 Regardless of whether you are a small website or a large corporation, we are here to help.